Gho-Ost/scenario-quality-checker/README.md

 Download text:
 - GET /scenario/download

+Rename actor:
+- GET /scenario/renameactor/{oldactor}/{newactor} <br>
+*oldactor, newactor - string names of actor to be replaced, new actor name*

 ### working with stored scenarios
 *title - title of the scenario*

 Adding a scenario to storage:
 - POST /scenario <br>
 *with included request body in JSON*

+Appending a step to a scenario:
+- POST /scenarios/{title}/step

 Getting all scenarios:
 - GET /scenarios